 The fact that the Warriors went a full 20 years without a truly notable, franchise-changing player in the draft can speak to how Golden State was the laughingstock of the NBA for an entire decade.
 Curry slipped to No. 7 after the Minnesota Timberwolves inexplicably drafted two point guards ahead of him: Ricky Rubio (No. 5) and Jonny Flynn (No. 6).

 Questions about his thin frame and high dependability on his jump shot emerged as potential counters to drafting him in the top five.
-Curry quickly proved those to be wrong, and soon enough emerged as a budding star in the game, capturing titles in 2015, 2017, and 2018, along with two MVP trophies (2015, 2016), a scoring title and a steals title (2016).
+Curry quickly proved those to be wrong, and soon enough emerged as a budding star in the game, capturing titles in 2015, 2017, and 2018, along with two MVP trophies (2015, 2016), two scoring titles (2016, 2021) and a steals title (2016).

 His story is still being written, but many already consider him the best player in franchise history.